-The Grunin Center also provides NYU Law students with an interest in social entrepreneurship with scholarship and internship opportunities to help them pursue a career in social entrepreneurship by following a curriculum which combines legal and business skills with the ultimate goal of creating innovative solutions to pressing social problems.
-NYU Law students who have a demonstrated commitment to the field of law and social entrepreneurship may also be eligible to receive the White & Case Social Entrepreneurship Award.
+The Grunin Center also provides NYU Law students with an interest in social entrepreneurship with scholarship and internship opportunities to help them pursue a career in social entrepreneurship.
+By following a curriculum which combines legal and business skills with the ultimate goal of creating innovative solutions to pressing social problems, students can develop a solid foundation in the fields of social entrepreneurship and impact investing.